Take your core strength to the next level while also protecting the low back.

 What If My Shoulder Hurts During Side Planks?

 Option 1: Hand on Shoulder Grab the shoulder with an open hand and actively try to pack the shoulder down (opposite of shrugging your shoulders).
-This can stabilize the shoulder, give you more clearance at the joint, and alleviate the pressure.
+This stabilizes the shoulder, gives you more clearance at the joint, and can alleviate the pressure.

 Option 2: Side Lying Leg Raise: Lay on your side with one hand in front of you and a pillow underneath your head.
 Keep your body in a straight line and raise your legs.
 Hold for 10 seconds.
 Repeat five times each side.